What Is MyTherapist? Answers To Your Therapy Questions

 So how much does a MyTherapist subscription cost, and what does it include?

-MyTherapist costs range from $60 to $90 a week, billed to your credit card or PayPal account every four weeks.
-This weekly cost includes two major benefits:
+MyTherapist costs range from$60 to $90 a week, billed to your credit card or PayPal account every four weeks.
+This weekly therapy cost includes two major benefits:

 With a MyTherapist weekly subscription (billed every four weeks), you will receive a live therapy session and unlimited messaging with your therapist.
 These live sessions can be either 30 or 45 minutes long and can take place in the virtual communication format of your choice: